 Kai decides to take a look at the Kubernetes cluster to see if the errors are based on an infrastructure issue.

-They click the paymentservice pod in the cluster map to dive deeper into the data.
+They select the paymentservice pod in the cluster map to dive deeper into the data.

-Now back in Splunk APM, Kai clicks into Tag Spotlight to look for correlations in tag values for the errors they’re seeing.
+In Splunk APM, Kai selects Tag Spotlight` to look for correlations in tag values for the errors they’re seeing.

 For example, when Kai looks at the tenant.level module, they see that errors are occurring for all levels, so the root cause is likely not tenant-specific.

-However, when Kai looks at the :strong:version module, they see an interesting pattern: errors are happening on version v350.10 only and not on the earlier v350.9 version.
+However, when Kai looks at the version module, they see an interesting pattern: errors are happening on version v350.10 only and not on the lower v350.9 version.

 This seems like a strong lead, so Kai decides to dig into the log details.
-They click the Logs for paymentservice Related Content tile.
+They select the Logs for paymentservice Related Content tile.

-Just to double-check their hypothesis, Kai clicks the error message and selects Add to filter to show only the logs that contain this error message.
+Just to double-check their hypothesis, Kai selects the error message and selects Add to filter to show only the logs that contain this error message.

 Next, Kai changes the Group by method from severity to version.

-Just to be sure, Kai clicks the “eye” icon for the message filter value to temporarily exclude the filter.
+To be sure, Kai selects the eye icon for the message filter value to temporarily exclude the filter.
 Now there are logs that show up for version v350.9 too, but they don’t include the error message.

 This exploration convinces Kai that the test API token in v350.10 is the most likely source of the issue.
 Kai notifies Deepu, the paymentservice owner about their findings.